Intensive Institute on Science Fiction Literature

 The University of Kansas continues its role as the leader in science fiction education.
 I can do no greater service to teachers than to repeat the advice that I gave in Anatomy of Wonder 4: you should attend one of the Intensive Institutes on the Teaching of Science Fiction offered at the University of Kansas each summer.

-Students are strongly encouraged to attend at least the Saturday and Sunday events of the Center Conference, which runs the weekend before classroom discussion begins, and even consider attending the Thursday evening and Friday events.
+Students are strongly encouraged to attend at least the Saturday and Sunday events of the Center Conference, which often runs the weekend before classroom discussion begins, and even consider attending the Thursday evening and Friday events.
 Basic Conference membership is now included free to all summer-program registrants; note that you are an SF Institute student when you register.
 You are also invited to attend the Awards Ceremony and Banquet on Friday evening, but you must still register and pay for the meal if you wish to eat.
 The Conference usually brings the winners of the Campbell Award and Sturgeon Award to the campus as guests, as well as other special guests, and it's a great way to meet professionals in the field.

 Institute topics alternate each year between the short stories in the first four volumes of James Gunn's six-volume historical anthology, The Road to Science Fiction; and 25 novels.
 See below for the full syllabus of both versions.
 A variant version of the SF Institute is also available as a full-semester course, so that KU students may study both the long and short genres over the course of a single year.